kobotoolbox/docs/source/data-offline.md

 **What do I do if I have NO access to the internet?**

-If it is not possible to connect a handset to the Internet at all (the interviewers can't move into an area where a connection is available), then it is also possible to transfer survey data from KoBoCollect through an external tool (`ODK Briefcase <https://docs.getodk.org/briefcase-intro/>`_) and by connecting the mobile devices by USB cable to a local computer.
-For more details about how to use ODK Briefcase to transfer data, read this `post <https://blog.cartong.org/2016/03/11/migration-odk-platforms/>`_.
+If it is not possible to connect a handset to the Internet at all (the interviewers can't move into an area where a connection is available), then it is also possible to transfer survey data from KoBoCollect through an external tool [ODK Briefcase](https://docs.getodk.org/briefcase-intro)) and by connecting the mobile devices by USB cable to a local computer.
+For more details about how to use ODK Briefcase to transfer data, [read this post](https://blog.cartong.org/2016/03/11/migration-odk-platforms).
 After this is it possible to upload the survey data from a centralized computer to the KoBoToolbox server, using the same tool.

 Finally, it is also possible to install KoBoToolbox on a local computer, e.g. a laptop, and then connect local mobile devices through a local WiFi to the computer.
 This WiFi does not need to be connected to the Internet as there would be a direct connection between the mobile devices and the local computer.
-See `here <https://intercom.help/kobotoolbox/en/articles/592393-installing-on-a-local-computer>`_ for finding out how to install KoBoToolbox on your computer.
+[See here](https://intercom.help/kobotoolbox/en/articles/592393-installing-on-a-local-computer) for finding out how to install KoBoToolbox on your computer.